isomerpages/moe-victoriajc/_about-us/Principal's Welcome.md

 <p>The College vision taken from the College anthem has always seemed enigmatic.
 You might already be asking yourself,&nbsp;What makes Victoria something more?&nbsp;The answer lies in our spirit and community.
-Victoria isn’t just a Junior College— it is a community where the camaraderie is legendary and where Victorians uplift one another.</p>
+Victoria isn’t just a Junior College - it is a community where the camaraderie is legendary and where Victorians uplift one another.</p>
 </td>
 <td rowspan="1" colspan="1">